HaavardRei/sdk-nrf/samples/bluetooth/mesh/light_ctrl/README.rst

 .. note::
    The configuration of light levels, fade time, and timeouts can be changed by altering the configuration parameters in the :file:`prj.conf` file, and rebuilding the sample.

+To use the sample with the :guilabel:`Mesh Shell Client` sample, configure the Scheduler, Scene, Time and Light LC Server models of the :guilabel:`Mesh Light Fixture` node as follows:

+* Bind the model to :guilabel:`Application Key 1`.
+* Once the model is bound to the application key, and the :guilabel:`Mesh Shell Client` node has been configured according to the :ref:`testing guide <bluetooth_mesh_shell_client_testing>`, shell commands can be sent from the client node.

 Dependencies
 ************